rallyrabbit/mongo-db-without-avx/README.md

 * use the "strip" command to remove debug symbols from the executables and reduce the size
 * If you have made static executables, use readelf -d <filename> to validate that the static linking worked

+# Mongo Tools

+My effort was to make a static linked mongo that is easily deployed.
+This is a go project located: https://github.com/mongodb/mongo-tools

+* Note, mongo-tools cannot be statically linked due to the fact that is links in system variable components.
+So this is not possible due to items like getaddrinfo being used and being different system to system.

 # Handy Mongo Build things to know

 "Clean" after build